 Simply place your straws into an extra-large mason jar with warm soapy water, secure the top, and shake vigorously.
 Continue shaking for about 1 minute or until your arms and wrists tire.
 Be sure to grip securely with both hands so you don’t drop it!
 This should clean both the inner and outer parts of your reusable straws.
 Follow the same drying and storage instructions as above.

 Reusable drinking straws come in many different eco-friendly materials such as glass, stainless steel, silicone, bamboo, copper, or plastic.
 Keep in mind the cleaning and drying time may vary depending on the material, with glass straws being the easiest to clean due to their transparency and bamboo straws drying very quickly due to the all-natural properties of bamboo.

 Reusable stainless steel straws and glass straws are some of the most durable reusable drinking straws available.
 To ensure the longevity of your reusable drinking straws, adhere to the above cleaning and storage instructions to avoid having to toss out neglected moldy straws.

 If you are reading this, chances are you have already made the easy switch from using single-use plastic straws to using reusable drinking straws.
-For more information on different types of reusable straws, check out our guide to reusable drinking straws.
+For more information on different types of reusable straws, check out our ultimate guide and reviews on the best reusable straws.
 We wish you happy drinking with your reusable straws, may cleaning become easier than ever!